UniversalDependencies/docs/_hy/feat/Aspect.md

 Aspect is a feature that specifies duration of the action in time, whether the action has been completed etc. In Armenian some tenses are actually combinations of tense and aspect.

-Note, that some aspectual meanings in compound tenses may be expressed at participles.
+Note, that some aspectual meanings in (secondary) compound tenses may be expressed at participles.

 ### <a name="Imp">`Imp`</a>: imperfect aspect